 When we opened the doors the stench hit us like a ten-ton truck, a mix of rotting fish and animal waste, honestly the worst thing I have ever smelled.
 The noise was deafening, the sound of 60,000 seals barking (do seals bark?) to each other.
 We got up the courage to slowly walk through the crowd, climbed onto the boardwalk and walked the full length of it.

 The seal colony is immense; they lie about baking in the sun, flopping their way down to the sea or swimming in the waves.
 They’re cute in a weird sort of way, especially the pups, but the bigger males were quite aggressive towards each other, luckily they barely even notice us and most were just plain lazy.

 Once we had walked the boardwalk and the smell had become too much to handle (oh, and also my new bloody camera broke, thanks Canon), we hopped back in the car to hit the road again, stopping to buy a giant rock crystal on the side of the road from the nearby salt mines to send home.

 We officially entered the Skeleton Coast National Park after a few hours in the car but didn’t stay inside for long as we were heading east towards Etosha.
-We had one more easily accessible shipwreck to see, this one up on the sand, a bare skeleton of a small ship, crusted in rust and draped in seaweed.
+We had one more easily accessible shipwreck to see, this one up on the sand, a bare skeleton of The Dunedin Star which ran aground in 1942, crusted in rust and draped in seaweed.
 It was pretty neat.

 I was sad to say goodbye to the ocean, but more than happy to be getting into Etosha National Park, another chance at seeing some big cats, and hopefully even some elephants!